ElenaLlin/prompt_agent/README.md

 # Goal Reflection Agent

-A LangGraph-powered conversational agent that runs in **ConversationalCare** and on **Streamlit Community Cloud** from the same codebase.
+A LangGraph-powered conversational agent that runs in **ConversationalCare** and on **Vercel?** from the same codebase.

 ---

 ## Architecture

 ```
-app.py                      ← Streamlit entry point
+app.py                      ← Flask entry point
-PromoptBasedAgent.py        ← LangGraph agent
+PromptBasedAgent.py         ← LangGraph agent
 prompts/
   agent.prompt    ← System prompt
 requirements.txt